 Skip to content

-Feel The Fear And Do It Anyway Book Cover
+Feel the Fear and Do It Anyway Book Cover

 Feel The Fear And Do It Anyway by Susan Jeffers, was one of those books I was continually seeing recommended so I knew in my read a week challenge I had to read it.